 Joseph Henry House, National Historic Landmark in Princeton, New Jersey.

-The Joseph Henry House is a brick structure on Princeton University's campus featuring a gabled roof and an asymmetrical five-bay facade.
-The building includes a single-story open porch across its front and currently sits on the northern edge of the university's grounds.
+The Joseph Henry House is a brick building on Princeton University's campus in Princeton, New Jersey, with a gabled roof and an asymmetrical five-bay facade.
+A single-story open porch runs across its front, and the structure now stands on the northern edge of the university grounds.

-The house was built in 1838 and served physicist Joseph Henry as his residence until 1848.
-At that time, Henry departed Princeton to become the founding Secretary of the Smithsonian Institution in Washington.
+The house was built in 1838 and served as the residence of physicist Joseph Henry until 1848, when he left Princeton to become the founding Secretary of the Smithsonian Institution.
+Over the years the building was moved several times before reaching its current location in 1946.

 The community of curious travelers